equinor/decline-curve-analysis/README.md

 Feel free to create a new branch and submit a Pull Request.
 Before doing this, talk to us about the work you wish to do, for instance in an Issue.

+## Citation

+If you'd like to cite this repo - we recommend citing as such, where the version can be found in the current tag:

+*Equinor.
+2025. decline-curve-analysis (insert version) [Source Code].
+Github. https://github.com/equinor/decline-curve-analysis*

+Any related publications from our team will be posted here as they become available.

 ## Useful Links

 * The documentation in [dca-doc].